Nick89QA/ApiPetProject/README.md

 # ApiPetProject
-Hi everyone it's my test UI and Api project
+Hi everyone this is my test UI and Api petProject.
+I use popular Frameworks:Selenide,RestAssured,Junit.